 Jerusalem artichoke, easy growing, unique taste

-Jerusalem artichoke is an ancient vegetable that is reappearing on our market stalls, with good reason: it is delicious!
+Jerusalem artichoke is an heirloom vegetable that is reappearing in gardens, with good reason: it is delicious!

 Key Jerusalem artichoke facts